Assignment 1: Socket Programming and Measurement

 Get the skeleton code for A1 and setup your private repository.

-To get the skeleton code, create a private repository by clickingUse this template> Create a repository
+To get the skeleton code, create a private repository by clickingUse this template> Create a repositoryon the GitHub repository.
+Don’t forget to selectPrivatewhile creating the repository. -

 Setup GitHub authentication on a CloudLab node